 How Frequently Should Your Chimney Be Cleaned?

-From the perspective of leading organizations, there are two schools of thinking.
+There are two perspectives when it comes to cleaning your chimney.
 When there is 1/8′′ of creosote and/or soot buildup inside the chimney liner, the Chimney Safety Institute of America (CSIA) recommends cleaning your fireplace and chimney right away.
 Regardless of how often you use your chimney, the National Fire Protection Association (NFPA) recommends cleaning it once a year.

 For wood-burning fireplaces, we recommend cleaning the chimney once a year.
 Some homeowners arrange servicing sessions in the spring, but the majority do so just before the cold season arrives to ensure the chimney is free of any nests or debris.
-If you want to hire Heating Contractor Manassas Va, call AVS Heating and Air Conditioning at 703-457-9028.
+If you want to hire a heating contractor Manassas VA, call AVS Heating & Air Conditioning at (703) 457-9028.